Sunica Design logo

 Miao traditional dress

 The traditional dress for Chinese Miao is known for its dazzling colors, elaborate decorations, and cultural connotations.
 The patterns on Miao ethnic clothing carry the important task of inheriting the culture.
-Although the Miao doesn’t have a unique language, the patterns on their clothing are a special kind of written language.
+Although the Miao don’t have a unique language, the patterns on their clothing are a special kind of written language.
 The specific meanings of these patterns cannot be fully interpreted due to their long history.
-Therefore, researchers also call the traditional clothing of the Miao ethnicity the “history book without words”.
+Therefore, researchers also call the traditional clothing of the Miao ethnicity the “history book without words.”

 Silver jewelry and wax printing are two main features of Miao fashion.
 Miao people particularly like oversized silver jewelry.
 The Miao silver horns are almost half the height of the wearer.
 The processing of silver jewelry is all handmade in a family workshop.
 According to need, the silver craftsman first makes thin sheets or bar from melted silver, uses pressing, carving, and other techniques to create exquisite patterns, and then welds or braids them into shape.

-Wax printing is another born gift of Miao women.
+Wax printing is another gift of Miao women.
 They use a special wax knife to dot wax and paint it on white cloth with melted beeswax.
 After dyeing, they will remove the wax with boiling water, leaving the pattern.
 Miao women’s wax painting is generally small in size and doesn’t need a ruler or a compass.
 They paint patterns only by hand and can make sure these patterns are accurate, like computer-made.
 The painted flowers, birds, insects, and fish are vivid and lifelike.

 Final Thoughts